sander-wood/autoharmonizer/README.md

 tensorflow-gpu: 2.2.0\
 music21: 6.7.1\
 \
-PS: Third party libraries can be installed using the `pip install` command.
+PS: Third party libraries can be installed using the 'pip install' command.\

 ## Generate Samples
 1. Put the melodies (MIDI or MusicXML) in the 'inputs' folder.\